CiscoDevNet/intersight-powershell/docs/Initialize-IntersightFabricSwitchControlPolicy.md

 ```

 ### -AesPrimaryKey
 Encrypts MACsec keys in type-6 format.
 If a MACsec key is already provided in a type-6 format, the primary key decrypts it.
+MACSec is not supported on Unified Edge, so the primary key cannot be configured.

 ```yaml
 Type: string